Anerkiki/pokemon-island-resort/README.md

 I also liked the idea of having a background image, so I began by searching on some of the free image websites for a suitable image that would set the tone for the site.
 After browsing through a few options, I found a [background image](#background-image-for-main-sections) on [Freepik](https://www.freepik.com/) that felt like it perfectly matched the tropical vibe I envisioned.
 I instantly loved the colours in this image (and how well they worked together) - from the golden sand background colour, the vibrant green of the palm leaves, and the range of other colours in the smaller details such as the shells and footprints - and decided to make a colour palette from these to use throughout the website for consistency.

-To be able to use each of these specific colours from the image throughout the website, I used used [ColorZilla](https://www.colorzilla.com/), which is a Chrome extension that allows you to select specific colours from a webpage using a dropper tool, to get the specific hex code/rgb code directly from any online image.
+To be able to use each of these specific colours from the image throughout the website, I used [ColorZilla](https://www.colorzilla.com/), which is a Chrome extension that allows you to select specific colours from a webpage using a dropper tool, to get the specific hex code/rgb code directly from any online image.
 I added many different colours, then refined my choices by previewing them on the site to ensure they complemented each other and provided good contrast.

 For the Header and Footer, I wanted to evoke the feel of a 'bamboo beach shack', so I searched for images featuring horizontally aligned bamboo.